-Our Board met on nine (9) occasions, where all directors attended at least 75% of the aggregate number of meetings of our Board and of all committees on which they served during fiscal year 2018.
+Our Board met on fifteen (15) occasions, where all directors attended at least 75% of the aggregate number of meetings of our Board and of all committees on which they served during fiscal year 2019.

 Pursuant to our Corporate Governance Guidelines, members of our Board are expected to attend our annual meetings of stockholders.
+All of our current directors attended the 2019 annual meeting of stockholders, either in person or telephonically.

 Our Board has appointed an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee as standing committees.
 Each of these standing committees has adopted a committee charter, which is available on our website at www.clncredit.com under the heading "Shareholders-Corporate Governance" or by writing to the General Counsel at Colony Credit Real Estate, Inc., 590 Madison Avenue, 34th Floor, New York, New York 10022 to request a copy, without charge.
-Each committee of our Board is composed exclusively of independent directors, as defined by the NYSE listing standards and Section 10A-3 under the Securities Exchange Act of 1934, as amended.
+In 2019, the Board also appointed a Special Committee to consider a proposed internalization of management, as described further below.
+Each committee of our Board is composed exclusively of independent directors, as defined by the NYSE listing standards and Section 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").